Andrealioli/tidy_data/README.md

 feature_mean_std: binded rows of the valueas filtered above (i.e. feature_mean and feature_std)
 merged_dt_sub: mean and standard deviation variables selected from merged_dt_sub using feature_mean_std, and merged with the name of the activities (i.e. act_labels)
-tidy_data: merged_dt_sub with correct names of variables and without unecessary columns agg_tidy_data <- tidy data aggregate by activity and calculated the mean value of the variables
+tidy_data: merged_dt_sub with correct names of variables and without unecessary columns
+agg_tidy_data: tidy data aggregate by activity and subject, then the mean was calculated for each variable